 From 1986 to 2005 Riccardo Muti was music director of La Scala, Milan.
 During his tenure – the longest in the house’s history – he oversaw several major projects, including a Mozart-Da Ponte cycle and Wagner’s Ring.
 Alongside the classics of the repertoire, including numerous operas by Verdi, he also brought rarely performed and neglected works to light, including Poulenc’s Dialogues des Carmélites, for which he won the prestigious Premio Abbiati.
 In December 2004 he triumphantly reopened the restored opera house with Salieri’s L’Europa riconosciuta.

-In the course of his exceptional career, Riccardo Muti has conducted many of the world’s leading orchestras from the Berlin Philharmonic and Bavarian Radio Symphony Orchestra to the New York Philharmonic and the Orchestre National de France.
+Over the course of his exceptional career, Riccardo Muti has conducted many of the world’s leading orchestras from the Berlin Philharmonic and Bavarian Radio Symphony Orchestra to the New York Philharmonic and the Orchestre National de France.
 He has particularly close ties to the Vienna Philharmonic and has appeared with the orchestra at the Salzburg Festival on a regular basis since 1971.
 When he conducted the orchestra’s 150th anniversary concert in 1992, he was presented with its Golden Ring.
-He began 2018 conducting the New Year’s Day Concert in Vienna, marking the fifth time he has conducted the event, following appearances in 1993, 1997, 2000 and 2004.
+He began 2021 conducting the New Year’s Day Concert in Vienna, marking the sixth time he has conducted the event, following appearances in 1993, 1997, 2000, 2004 and 2018.

 In 2004 Riccardo Muti founded the Luigi Cherubini Youth Orchestra, which is made up of young musicians selected by an international jury from more than 600 instrumentalists from all over Italy.